Jay Jacobs (broadcaster): Coaching career

 After graduating from WVU Jay took the head basketball coaching position at Benwood Union High.
 He coached for four years there before the Marshall County schools were consolidated.
 Jay then moved he and his wife Bonnie and their daughter, Lisa, to Frederick, Maryland where he coached basketball at Thomas Johnson High School.
 He taught physical education and served as the athletic director.

 Broadcasting career

 He retired from coaching, but that only allowed him to pick up his love for basketball in a new area: color commentating.
 Jacobs spent 18 seasons as basketball analyst on MSN-TV and worked through the years with play-by-play announcers: Jack Fleming, Woody O'Hara and Tony Caridi.
 He has made the trip from his home in Walkersville to Morgantown to do basketball games more times than he can count.
-Today, he works for the university and MSN providing color analysis on the radio with Tony Caridi as they cover the men's basketball games.
-Since 1998 he has covered on average 55 games a year on radio.
+He worked continuously for the university and MSN providing color analysis on the radio with Tony Caridi as they cover the men's basketball games.
+On October 25, 2023, Jacobs announced his retirement from broadcasting.
+WVU gave recognition to Jacobs' service as both player and broadcaster on December 1, 2023 game, which was supposedly his final broadcast.
+He stayed on until he officially signed off on February 3, 2024.